Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 What Law Enforcement May Reference in Someone’s Records

-If your expunction was granted because your arrest derived from identity theft, the police may still need access to the records of your investigation and arrest to find the actual culprit.
+If your expunction was granted because your arrest derived from identity theft.
+The police may still need access to the records of your investigation and arrest to find the actual culprit.
 At this point, however, the burden of proof is on the police to prove why they continue to need your records.
-It may seem like there are a lot of exemptions to expunction and non-disclosure orders in Texas but even if these exceptions are granted, police are prohibited from releasing your records or disseminating them in any way.
+It may seem like there are a lot of exemptions to expunction and non-disclosure orders in Texas.
+But even if these exceptions are granted, police are prohibited from releasing your records or disseminating them in any way.
 These exceptions remain contained and private.
+Furthermore, for more information contact Texas Criminal Defense Group.